Vera Lynn: Personal life

-Death
+Death and funeral

-Lynn died on 18 June 2020 at her home in East Sussex, at the age of 103.
-Tributes to Lynn were led by the Royal Family, with Queen Elizabeth II sending private condolences to Lynn's family and Clarence House issuing tributes from the then Prince Charles and the Duchess of Cornwall.
-The Prime Minister, Boris Johnson, and Leader of the Opposition, Sir Keir Starmer, also led with tributes in Parliament, while musicians like Sir Paul McCartney and Katherine Jenkins and public figures like Captain Tom Moore discussed her profound impact.
-On the day of her death, regular programming on the BBC was stopped in order to air tributes to the singer.
+Lynn died from pneumonia at Princess Royal Hospital, Haywards Heath on 18 June 2020, aged 103.
+Tributes to Lynn were led by the Royal Family, with Queen Elizabeth II sending private condolences to Lynn's family, and Clarence House issuing tributes from the then Prince Charles and the Duchess of Cornwall.
+The then Prime Minister, Boris Johnson, and Leader of the Opposition, Sir Keir Starmer, also led with tributes in Parliament, while musicians like Sir Paul McCartney and Katherine Jenkins and public figures like Captain Tom Moore discussed her impact.
 The Band of the Coldstream Guards convened the same day to play her song "We'll Meet Again".
-After Lynn's death, Jenkins began campaigning to erect a statue of her by the White Cliffs of Dover, a location referenced in another of her famous songs.

 Lynn was given a military funeral, which was held on 10 July 2020 in East Sussex.
 The procession made its way from her home in Ditchling to the Woodvale Crematorium in Brighton; it was widely attended by the public.
 Ditchling was decorated with poppies, a symbol of military remembrance.
 Ahead of the funeral, the White Cliffs of Dover had images of Lynn projected onto them, as "We'll Meet Again" was being played across the English Channel.
 Her cortege was accompanied by members of the Royal Air Force, the British Army, the Royal Navy, and the Royal British Legion, as well as the Battle of Britain Spitfire flypast, which followed the cortege and passed over Ditchling three times (10 July 2020 was the 80th anniversary of the start of the Battle of Britain).
 Her coffin was draped in a Union Flag with a wreath.
 At the family service at the Woodvale Crematorium chapel, she was serenaded by a Royal Marine bugler.
-Her family have said a public memorial service will be organised for some time in the future.
 On 21 March 2022, a thanksgiving service for Lynn was held at Westminster Abbey.

+Legacy

+Writing in the Oxford Dictionary of National Biography, Christina Baade stated, "As a singer Lynn was known for her distinctive, low voice, excellent diction and pitch, and deep sincerity.
+She embraced 'greeting card songs', expressing familiar but meaningful sentiments, and remained true to her creative vision throughout a career spanning over seven decades."

+Following Lynn's death, Katherine Jenkins began campaigning to erect a statue of her by the White Cliffs of Dover, a reference to one of Lynn's signature songs, "(There'll Be Bluebirds Over) The White Cliffs of Dover".
+Sculptor Paul Day, who had previously been responsible for the Battle of Britain Monument, London on the Victoria Embankment in London, agreed to design the Lynn memorial.
+The memorial subsequently evolved into The Forces' Sweetheart And Wartime Entertainers' Memorial, honouring Lynn and "all those unsung heroes who entertain in times of conflict".
+The memorial is set to be unveiled in Dover in 2026.